proxikal/ValheimMods/QualityOfLife/README.md

 > Current version (*pre-release: 0.0.1*)

-## QOLMod requires BepInEx.Configuration to work properly.
+### QOLMod requires BepInEx.Configuration to work properly.
 > You can download it at the NexusMods valheim site.

-## Current Features
 ### All features displayed below can be toggled on or off at anytime using **F1**

 - Build Damage